Yale-LILY/Ascle/mimic/README.md

-# MedGen - Query and Search, Support for MIMIC-III
+# Ascle - Query and Search, Support for MIMIC-III

 ## Quick Start
 ### Preparation